View of Washington Square Park from the south towards the fountain and arch

 What is the difference between ECFI and school-level mentoring?
 If I am participating in my school’s mentorship program, why should I participate in the ECFI?

 The ECFI is a university-wide, multilevel mentoring program, which means that we work in close partnership with your schools and school leaders to ensure that you get the most out of your mentoring experience.
-Your school helps you select your mentors and the ECFI provides you with resources to enhance and maximize your mentoring relationships.
-Topics include best practices on being a mentee, email templates on how to reach out to your mentor, how to prepare your tenure and promotion dossier and other relevant materials.
-We also provide insights from university leadership, and present university-wide resources to facilitate your academic journey.
+Your school helps you select your mentors, and the ECFI provides you with resources to enhance and maximize your mentoring relationships.
+Topics include best practices on being a mentee, email templates on how to reach out to your mentor, how to prepare your tenure and promotion dossier, and other relevant materials.
+We also provide insights from university leadership and present university-wide resources to facilitate your academic journey.
 School-level programs give you insight into departmental expectations in your school.
-Tenure and promotion need to satisfy school and university expectations, which are simultaneously addressed by ECFI.
+For tenure-track faculty, tenure and promotion need to satisfy school and university expectations, which are simultaneously addressed by ECFI.

 Does being in the ECFI ensure my tenure or promotion?

 No. Participation in the ECFI is not a deciding factor in tenure or promotion decisions.
-The ECFI is a resource that early career faculty may opt-in to for the purpose of strengthening their scholarship, publication portfolio and overall profile.
-Faculty are still responsible to satisfy all of the tenure and/or promotion criteria specific to their school.
+The ECFI is a resource that early career faculty may opt in for participation to strengthen their scholarship, publication portfolio, and overall profile.
+Faculty are still responsible for satisfying all of the tenure and/or promotion criteria specific to their school.

 I do not have a mentor.
 Will ECFI help me select one?